Grenada is a little off the beaten path when it comes to Caribbean destinations, but it still is an awesome [...]

-Where is Grenada’ At the southern end of the Grenadines—where else’ This stretch of islands can be found in the southeast of the Caribbean Sea, just north of the South American mainland and the country of Venezuela.
+Where is Grenada?
+At the southern end of the Grenadines—where else?
+This little gem can be found in the southeastern part of the Caribbean Sea, just north of the South American mainland.
 Grenada is known as the “Island of Spice,” due to its impressive production of nutmeg and mace spices.
-Many who were alive and thriving during the 1980s might think that the political unrest would earn such a nickname, but all things in the island are stable and the approximate 110,000 locals enjoy playing host to the thousands of tourists who come to take in the culture annually.
+Many who were alive and thriving during the 1980s might think that the political unrest would earn such a nickname, but all things in the island are stable and the approximate 110,000 locals enjoy playing host to the thousands of visitors who come to take in the culture and glorious beaches annually.

 Grenada is divided into 6 parishes.
 It possesses a mere 133 square miles.
 To offer a comparison, the Greater Los Angeles area possesses 4,850 square miles.
 Needless to say, the island of Grenada is easy to navigate, whether you choose to explore, or you only need to navigate from your hotel room to the beach.